yaakov41g/Employees-Management/readMe.txt

 To use this project, you have to copy it to visual studio as a project and run it.
 You should register to the application (by 'Register' menu item) with your real email address in order to confirm the registration.
-In case you didn't get the confirmation link in your email , expend EmailConfirmationLink folder in Solution Explorer panel ,open nlog file there pres control+leftbuttonclick the limk there.
+In case you didn't get the confirmation link in your email , expend EmailConfirmationLink folder in Solution Explorer panel , open nlog file there, pres control+leftbuttonclick the link there.
+Now you get the full possibilities in using the application.

                                                         ABOUT THE PROJECT
                                                       ----------------------